HaseHaus Osnabrück: pre-grown plant facade with WallPlanter

 These days there are plenty of ways to achieve ‘green’ walls, depending on the architectural structure and available space.
 For traditional ground-level solutions it will take a long time for the façade to be fully covered in plants.
 It takes time and a lot of patience.
 The Mobilane WallPlanter, a system that consists of specially developed prefab aluminium planters with Green Screens, immediately makes a façade look more attractive.

-Plant façade pre-grown and professionally installed
+Pre-grown plant facade and professionally installed

 The mature Green Screens are pre-grown and are professionally installed against the building.
 The plant façade is fitted with a smart fully automatic irrigation system that feeds the plants with water and nutrients.
 The Mobilane WallPlanter planters measure 50 x 50 x 390 cm (customisation is possible).
 In terms of plants too, anything is possible: you can choose from various colours and shapes.
 One good example of the use of the WallPlanter in architecture is the HaseHaus in the centre of Osnabrück, Germany.
 This project was preceded by a competition for investors, organised by the local authorities and Sparkasse Osnabrück.